Undergraduate Training Opportunities

 CAPS Outreach Internship Program

-Outreach Intern duties and responsibilities center on planning and development of various service and educational programming on issues related to college student mental health and wellbeing, under the supervision of Dr. Charlynn Small.
-Typically, an organization (i.e., sorority, fraternity, etc.), other group or an individual will request the interns’ assistance with planning or presenting an activity for a specific purpose or with a particular theme.
+Outreach intern duties and responsibilities center on planning and development of various service and educational programming on issues related to college student mental health and wellbeing, under the supervision of Dr. Charlynn Small.
+Typically, a group or organization (i.e., a sorority, fraternity, etc.), or an individual (i.e., a professor, an RA, etc.) will request the interns’ assistance with planning or presenting an activity for a specific purpose or with a particular theme.
 The interns will also plan and execute their own activity or event after assessing for and determining the need for a particular service or event.
-For example, after a request and encouragement from one student leader, the interns created the Take a Spider for Some Cider Campaign (Britain Get Talking Copyright ITV plc, 2024) to promote the importance of friendship and maintaining nurturing connections to optimal mental health and wellness.
+For example, after a request and encouragement from one student leader, the interns created the Take a Spider for Some Cider Campaign (Britain Get Talking Copyright ITV plc, 2024) to promote the importance of friendship and maintaining nurturing connections to optimize mental health and wellness.
+Other outreach and programming topics may include stress management, relationship issues, the importance of self-care and wellness practices (i.e. nutrition, exercise, sleep, etc.), and information on CAPS services.
+For example, each year interns present to 100 level classes on the benefits of seeking CAPS services.

-CAPS interns are encouraged to collaborate and co-program with other groups and organizations.
-For example, each year CAPS outreach interns typically join with the Chaplaincy to present the Study Break for the Soul and Stress Out Day.
-The event, which features food, crafts, mindfulness activities, and therapy dogs is held near the end of each semester with the aim of decreasing stress and anxiety associated with exams, final projects, graduation, etc.
+CAPS interns are encouraged to collaborate and co-program with other campus departments and organizations to observe Mental Health Week each spring.
+Each day a different CAPS signature event is presented to highlight the importance of good mental health hygiene.
+Similarly, outreach interns typically join with the Chaplaincy to present Study Break for the Soul and Stress Out Day.
+These events, which feature food, crafts, mindfulness activities, and therapy dogs are held near the end of each semester with the aim of decreasing stress and anxiety associated with exams, final projects, graduation, etc.

 References